 B. Pending Criminal Or Civil Proceedings

 The University may proceed under the Code of Student Conduct regardless of possible or pending civil claims or criminal charges arising out of the same or other events.
-The Dean, with the concurrence of the Vice President for Student Life, after consulting with the General Counsel and considering all the circumstances, shall determine the appropriate timing for proceeding against a student who also faces related charges in a civil or criminal tribunal.
+The University shall determine the appropriate timing for proceeding against a student who also faces related charges in a civil or criminal tribunal.
 If the University defers proceeding with a case against a student facing related charges in a civil or criminal tribunal, the University may subsequently proceed under the Code of Student Conduct irrespective of any time limitations set forth elsewhere in the Code.
 In the event a student is suspended in accordance with this Code’s interim suspension provisions and the University defers proceeding under the conditions described in this paragraph regarding pending civil claims or criminal charges, the interim suspension may continue in place pending the outcome of the pending civil claims or criminal charges and the University’s subsequent proceedings under the Code of Student Conduct.

 Students who plead guilty, plead nolo contendre, or who are found guilty of violating State, Federal or Local law, are in violation of this Code, and the University may, in its discretion, impose sanction(s) without an additional disciplinary proceeding.
 Students retain the right to appeal only the sanction consistent with this Code.
 Students found not guilty, or cases where criminal charges are dismissed, or cases where students are accepted for the Accelerated Rehabilitative Disposition (ARD) program or similar such programs are still subject to the provisions and procedures of the Code of Student Conduct.

 C. Interim Suspension